Svalbaz/Neverwinter/locations/README.md

 This Readme File will attempt to link to major locations that the Party have visited

 It will list major NPCs and interesting things that the party have discovered as well as rumours etc.

+If the NPC earns their own page, there will be a link.
+Otherwise it will list important details

 ---

 ## 🏛️ Location List